Yalova: Ottoman and Republican eras

 Shortly afterwards, Yalova was incorporated into the territory of the Ottoman Empire under the leadership of Orhan.
 It became part of the Sanjak of Kocaeli and was known successively as "Yalakabad" and "Yalıova".
 Since the second half of the 19th century, a large number of Avar immigrants from Dagestan moved into the town.

 According to the Ottoman population statistics of 1914, the kaza of Yalova had a total population of 21,532, consisting of 10,274 Greeks, 7,954 Turks and 3,304 Armenians.
 On September 5, 1920, the city was captured by the Greek Army during the Greco-Turkish war, itself a part of the Turkish War of Independence.
-During the occupation by Greek forces, local Turkish and non-Turkish Muslim population were subjected to the Yalova Peninsula genocide.
+During the occupation by Greek forces, local Turkish and non-Turkish Muslim population were subjected to the Yalova Peninsula massacres.
 The Greeks and local collaborators terrorized the region and destroyed numerous villages, killing around 300 to 6,000 Muslim civilians.
 The massacres against the Muslim population ended when the Turkish Army recaptured Yalova on July 19, 1921.

 Mustafa Kemal Atatürk occasionally lived in Yalova in his later years, claiming in one of his speeches that “Yalova is my city.”

 Yalova was initially the centre for the Karamürsel district of Kocaeli Province.
 In 1930 it became a district centre in Istanbul province after joining two villages from Orhangazi.
 Finally in 1995 it became a provincial capital.

-Attractions

-In Yalova town
+Landmarks

-In the town itself the only significant attraction is the so-called Yürüyen Köşkü (Walking Pavilon), a pretty waterside villa which was used by Mustafa Kemal Atatürk, the founder of the modern Turkey, during his visits.
-It takes its name from the fact that Atatürk preferred to have it dismantled and moved slightly rather than cut down a tree that was impeding the view as its grew.
+Yürüyen Köşkü (Walking Pavilon) is a waterside villa used by Mustafa Kemal Atatürk, the founder of the modern Turkey, during his visits.
+It takes its name from the fact that Atatürk preferred to have it dismantled and moved slightly rather than cut down a tree that was impeding the view.

 The Yalova Earthquake Monument in the 17 August Park on the coast of Marmara Sea commemorates the thousands of lives lost in August 1999 when a huge earthquake devastated the north-west corner of Turkey which included Yalova.

-In Termal

-Yalova is best known for the hot springs in the Termal district, which gets its name from the Greek word thermae (θερμαί) 'warm'.
+Yalova is known for the hot springs in the Termal district, which gets its name from the Greek word thermae (θερμαί) 'warm'.
 There appears to have been some sort of spa resort here since Byzantine times and the 17th-century travel writer Evliya Çelebi reported the existence of the Kurşunlu Banyo (Leaded Bath) at the time of his visit.
 The resort was expanded during the reign of Sultan Abdülhamid II and again during Atatürk's day.

 Also in Termal is the Atatürk Arboretum which is said to contain 1800 different species of plant.
 It was commissioned by Atatürk in 1929 and was the first arboretum in the country.
-A summer-house used by Atatürk is also open to the public in the grounds.
+A summer-house used by Atatürk is open to the public.

-Sport
+Sports

 Yalovaspor BK is a basketball club that represents Yalova in the Turkish Super League.

 The local football team is Yalovaspor, which plays in the Turkish Regional Amateur League.